Virtual TimeClock Knowledge Base

 - Locate your network adapter and note the following information: IPv4 Address, Subnet Mask, Default Gateway, DHCP Server and DNS Servers.

-- Open Control Panel and select Network and Sharing Center.
+- Open Control Panel and select Network and Internet, then select Network and Sharing Center.

 - Select Change adapter settings from the left side navigation.